ajsmit/Quantitative_Ecology/docs/index.md

 # Supplementary Content

-These links point to online resources such as datasets and R scripts in support of the video and PDF lecture material.
-It is essential that you work through these examples and workflows.

 You will encounter the following functions for the first time in this module:

 -   `adonis2()` -- Permutational Multivariate Analysis of Variance Using Distance Matrices